Kontext is everything

 Lasagna cheaper than ready made product from the store?

-In virtually any supermarket in Hamburg you can buy ready-made lasagne, 1 kg pack.
-Put them in the oven, wait an hour and you have a ready-made dinner for two people.
-At ALDI, they sell them for 3.99 euros, and for the quantity, it's one of the cheapest almost ready made meals.
-I have them from time to time, they taste good.
+In virtually any supermarket in Hamburg, you can buy ready-made lasagne in 1 kg packs.
+Just pop one in the oven, wait an hour, and you’ve got dinner for two.
+At ALDI, they sell them for just 3.99 euros, making it one of the cheapest almost-ready meals you can get in that quantity.
+I buy them from time to time, they taste good.
 But several times I have come across these lasagne, from various stores, that were too sour.
 It's hard to tell then if it could have been the spoiled meat, or just the abundance of tomato puree and lemon juice in the béchamel.

 When I went grocery shopping yesterday, I put two packs of these lasagnas in my cart so we'd have food for the weekend.
 Then I thought, what if I made the actual lasagna myself?
 Could they be better?
 And can I actually save money if I make them myself?
 Luckilly I have found dehydrated lasagna noodles in the shop so I could slid the semi-finished products back into the shelf.